-Recommendation 4.3 : Diversify opportunities for small- and mid- scale producers.
-Is legislation required to implement this recommendation?
-No. Is funding required to implement this recommendation?
+Recommendation 4.3: Diversify opportunities for small- and midscale producers.

+Is funding required to implement this recommendation?
 The Livestock Processing Equipment Grants Program funds have already been committed for FY2021.
 The FSRC recommends \$750,000 per year for at least two additional years.
 If this program is successful, the Council would like to see it funded as a continuous and fully sustainable program.

 The Local Food Aggregation Grant Fund pilot is currently funded through FY2025 and should be reevaluated before these funds expire.

-Recommendation 4.4 : Support statewide, regional, and local incentives or one-time grant programs to increase the number of food waste sites.
+Recommendation 4.4: Support statewide, regional, and local incentives or one-time grant programs to increase the number of food waste sites.
 Provide complementary technical assistance to local or regional entities to establish private sector or local government food waste programs.

-Is legislation required to implement this recommendation?
-No. Is funding required to implement this recommendation?
+Is funding required to implement this recommendation?
 Yes.
 The council recommends seeding this grant program with \$500,000.
 The program will also require management costs, which are estimated at approximately \$150,000.
 Additional resources for technical assistance may be needed, depending on demand.

-Recommendation 4.5 : Increase education on source separation of food waste and possibilities for on-farm composting/digestion.
+Recommendation 4.5: Increase education on source separation of food waste and possibilities for on-farm composting/digestion.

 Is legislation required to implement this recommendation?
-No. Is funding required to implement this recommendation?
+Is funding required to implement this recommendation?
 Yes.
 Based on comparable programs at the state level, \$200,000 of startup and first year funding with \$150,000 of sustainment funding would be sufficient.